 DIVERSITY SCHOLARSHIPS / WORK TRADE

 DIVERSITY SCHOLARSHIPS: Earth Activist Training is committed to increasing the diversity of the global permaculture and regenerative land movements.
 Our goal is to provide access to our programs through scholarships for indigenous people and people of color working in environmental and food justice areas.
-For our online trainings, we are offering pay-what-you-can scholarships. *Applications available with registration*
+For our online trainings, we are offering pay-what-you-can scholarships. *Diversity Scholarship is full for our upcoming course.*

 Check out when our programs and events are taking place.